Protecting workplaces, people and jobs.

 Saliva Drug Testing

-Drugwise excusively use the only verified complaint saliva drug testing system available in New Zealand.
+Drugwise excusively use the only verified compliant saliva drug testing system available in New Zealand.

 Urine Drug Testing

-Drugwise use verified complaint urine drug testing cups when urine testing is required or as preferred by the client.
+Drugwise use verified compliant urine drug testing cups when urine testing is required or as preferred by the client.

 Other Drugs & Alcohol

 Drugwise test for other drugs and alcohol.
 Other drugs such as synthetics are becoming an increasing nationwide problem.